gohugoio/hugo/content/en/functions/RenderString.md

 ---
 title: .RenderString
-description: sRenders markup to HTML.
+description: Renders markup to HTML.
 categories: [functions]
+keywords: []
 menu:
   docs:
     parent: functions
-keywords: []
-namespace:
+function:
-relatedFuncs: []
+  aliases: []
-signature:
-  - .RenderString MARKUP [OPTIONS]
+  returnType: template.HTML
+  signatures: ['.RenderString MARKUP [OPTIONS]']
 ---

 `.RenderString` is a method on `Page` that renders some markup to HTML using the content renderer defined for that page (if not set in the options).